20urc3/Sekiryu/README.md

 ### Installation

     Clone this repository to your local machine
-    Go to your Ghidra folder and go copy the python files..
+    Go to your Ghidra Scripts folder and copy the python files..
     Open the script manager and run the script.

 ### Usage